 During the AI Deploy apps deployment process, we selected "restricted access."
 To query your app, you first need a valid security token.

-In your OVHcloud Control Panel left menu, go to the AI Dashboard
+In your OVHcloud Control Panel left menu, go to the AI Dashboard in the AI & Machine Learning section.
+Select the Tokens tab.

-, then fill in a name, label selector, role, and region as below:
+Click + Create a token, then fill in a name, label selector, role, and region as below:

 Here are a few explanations: